RafaelLeoni/vue-libraries-example/README.md

 4. [vue-resource](https://github.com/pagekit/vue-resource)

 ## Run
 To run this project, was used nginx server.
-For more detail access [here](https://nginx.org/).
+For more details access [here](https://nginx.org/).

 ```
    start nginx (on windows)